 **This post contains affiliate links.
 Thank you for your support!**

-There are many reasons we take our cats out hiking, camping and traveling with us.
-It provides them with endless stimulation, decreases the frequency of unwanted behaviors at home, allows them to get the exercise they require without being an “outdoor cat,” and helps to strengthen our bond with them.
+There are many reasons we take Fish and Chips hiking, camping and traveling with us.
+It provides them with endless entertainment, results in better behavior at home, allows them to get the exercise they need without being “outdoor cats,” and helps strengthen our bond with them.

-The next harness we tried was the Petsafe Easy Walk Come With Me Kitty Harness.
-This harness is quite unique in its design and highly adjustable, making it great for a growing kitty.
-It also comes with a neat little bungee leash that works well for “backpack training”, allowing your cat to easily jump down when riding on your shoulders or backpack.
+After a couple months, the boys graduated to the Petsafe Easy-Walk Come With Me Kitty Harness.
+This harness is uniquely designed and highly adjustable, making it great for growing kittens.
+It also comes with a neat little bungee leash that allows your cat to jump down when riding on your shoulders or backpack.

 This is what he’s currently using, but it does move around on him a bit.
-It’s not perfect … so we’re still hunting for the ideal harness for him.
-Luckily, with the rise in popularity of “adventure cats,” companies are starting to make more cat harnesses, making it easier and more comfortable for both you and your furry friends to hit the trails together!
+It’s not perfect … so we’re still hunting for the perfect harness for him.
+Luckily, with the rise in popularity of “adventure cats,” companies are starting to make more cat gear, making it easier for you to find just the right cat harness for your furry friends!

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.